Thanks for stopping by. You are currently logged in as a Guest

 When a team has a significant lead, they should do everything possible to ensure the best chance of winning.
 This includes naming trump any time when there is possible lone by the opponents that cannot be stopped.

 The dealer sits in the West position and has turned up the ten of spades.
 The score is 9 to 3 in favor of the North/South team.
-North looks at his hand and, seeing predominantly red cards, orders the ten into the dealer's hand.
+The North seat looks at his hand and, seeing predominantly red cards, orders the ten into the dealer's hand.

 As with any donation(AKA block), it is always best to start the hand with a trump lead when possible.
-In this particular hand, they would have likely made two points anyway.
+On this particular hand, they would have likely made two points anyway.
 The donation stopped any chance of them making four points